kjx63pro/simple_todo_app_with_react_context_api_and_react_hooks/README.md

 ## Who this app is for

-For anyone who has a basic knowledge of React and want to learn React Hooks for the first time
+For anyone who has a basic knowledge of React and want to learn React Context API for the first time

 ## Newt Todo